p2irc/deepplantphenomics/docs/Model-Options.md

 ```

 Sets the number of examples in each mini-batch.
 Defaults to 1.
 Recall that smaller batches mean more gradient updates per epoch.

+Setting this after setting the number of GPUs for multi-GPU training will also check whether the batch size can be evenly split across the current number of GPUs; an error is raised if they can't be evenly split.

 ```
 set_maximum_training_epochs()